neuromorphic-paris/ccam_atis_sepia/README.md

 git submodule update --init --recursive
 ```

+## dependencies

 CCam ATIS Sepia depends on [libusb](http://libusb.info).
 Follow these steps to install it:
 - __Debian / Ubuntu__: Open a terminal and execute the command `sudo apt-get install libusb-1.0`.
-  - __OS X__: Open a terminal and execute the command `brew install libusb`.
+- __macOS__: Open a terminal and execute the command `brew install libusb`.
 If the command is not found, you need to install Homebrew first with the command<br />
   `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.

+An application using CCam ATIS Sepia must link to usb-1.0.

-# Contribute
+# contribute

-## Development dependencies
+## development dependencies

 CCam ATIS Sepia relies on [Premake 4.x](https://github.com/premake/premake-4.x) (x ≥ 3) to generate build configurations.
 Follow these steps to install it:
 - __Debian / Ubuntu__: Open a terminal and execute the command `sudo apt-get install premake4`.
-- __OS X__: Open a terminal and execute the command `brew install premake`.
+- __macOS__: Open a terminal and execute the command `brew install premake`.
 If the command is not found, you need to install Homebrew first with the command<br />
 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.

 [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) is used to unify coding styles.
 Follow these steps to install it:
 - __Debian / Ubuntu__: Open a terminal and execute the command `sudo apt-get install clang-format`.
-- __OS X__: Open a terminal and execute the command `brew install clang-format`.
+- __macOS__: Open a terminal and execute the command `brew install clang-format`.
 If the command is not found, you need to install Homebrew first with the command<br />
 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.

-## Test
+## test

 To test the library, run from the *ccam_atis_sepia* directory:
 ```sh